firebase/friendlyeats-android/steps/index.lab.md

 There are a few important things to note about the code above:

 * We started by getting a reference to the `"restaurants"` collection.
 Collections are created implicitly when documents are added, so there was no need to create the collection before writing data.
-* Documents can be created using POJOs, which we use to create each Restaurant doc.
+* Documents can be created using Kotlin data classes, which we use to create each Restaurant doc.
 * The `add()` method adds a document to a collection with an auto-generated ID, so we did not need to specify a unique ID for each Restaurant.

-Now run the app again and click the "Add Random Items" button in the overflow menu to invoke the code you just wrote:
+Now run the app again and click the "Add Random Items" button in the overflow menu (at the top right corner) to invoke the code you just wrote:

 <img src="img/95691e9b71ba55e3.png" alt="95691e9b71ba55e3.png"  width="285.08" />